 I met this challenge head on recently through one of my horses who has lost a lot of weight over the winter.
 He’s a slim breed anyway, but he wasn’t managing to gain weight on the spring grass.
-There are twin causes at play, one is that our field was flooded for some months over the winter which reduced their access to grazing and the other is that he is getting older and has historically bad teeth.
+There were twin causes at play, one that our field was flooded for some months over the winter which reduced their access to grazing and the other that he is getting older and has historically bad teeth.
 There’s an expression in the horse world, “no hoof, no horse”, and it equally applies to teeth.
 So, what to do?

-But sifting the wants from the needs is important here because the truth of the situation is that one of the horses needed fed and the other 3 wanted fed.
+Sifting the wants from the needs is important here because the truth of the situation is that one of the horses needed fed and the other 3 wanted fed.

 I decided to feed my old boy called Moreno outside the field gate so that he could eat in peace and not be bothered by the others.
 Day one came.
 I led Moreno to the gate, out we went, and I gave him his food.
 The others hadn’t noticed at first but then came rushing over expectantly.
-Horses faces tell a story and it was all written there as if they were human.
+Horses’ faces tell a story and it was all written there as if they were human.
 It was as if I’d walked into a primary school class with only one ice cream and given it to one child.
 “What about me!” written all over their long faces.

 One of them quickly resolved himself and went over to graze on a nearby pile of hay, he worked out that there was nothing here for him.
 Another sought distraction and started scratching the last of his winter coat off against the fence and the third continued to stare at the food.
 I kept my energy low and didn’t engage with the ‘wanting’ energy coming from the staring horse.
 I kept my focus on Moreno eating and listening to sounds of his munching and watching his lips feel for the next mouthful.
 This deliberate engaging of my senses kept me in my senses and out of my head – the place where the script of guilt and fairness and they won’t love me anymore runs.

 Finally, the long-faced horse left to join the others eating hay and all was calm.
 They all sorted themselves out.
-I just had to stay in my truth and deal with my own emotional reactions.
+I just had to stay in my integrity and deal with my own emotional reactions.